 Symbols

-Asa = Cross-sectional area of steel headed stud anchor, in.2 (mm2)
+Asa = Cross-sectional Area of steel headed stud anchor, in.2 (mm2)

-Ec = Modulus of elasticity of Asa = cross-sectional area of steel headed stud anchor, in.2 (mm2)
+Ec = Modulus of elasticity of Asa = cross-sectional Area of steel headed stud anchor, in.2 (mm2)

 Fu = Specified minimum tensile strength of a steel headed stud anchor, ksi (MPa)